ory/sdk/clients/hydra/ruby/docs/AdminApi.md

 api_instance = OryHydraClient::AdminApi.new
 opts = {
-  limit: 56, # Integer | The maximum amount of policies returned.
+  limit: 56, # Integer | The maximum amount of policies returned, upper bound is 500 policies
   offset: 56 # Integer | The offset from where to start looking.
 }